mynormh/catch-of-the-day/lesson.md

   - The methods that update state and the actual state always have to live in the exact same component, you can't add state from one component to another directly.
 Instead you pass down the state methods to the children components via props.
   - The only way to update the actual state inside the update state methods is with React's state API.
 But you don't want to mutate state by modifying it directly, so you first create a copy of the current state.
   - When updating state with `this.setState()` we don't have to pass the entire state, we can pass only the state that changed.
+  - All of the assets that will show up in our app, have to go in the public folder.